-Research focusses on a range of topics including tropical forest ecology; land-cover, land-use change; forest disturbance, degradation, and recovery; logging; forest-climate interactions; drought; fire; terrestrial carbon and nutrient cycling; soil water use.
+My research group focusses on a range of topics including tropical forest ecology, land-cover land-use change, forest disturbance, degradation, and recovery, logging, forest-climate interactions, drought, fire, terrestrial carbon and nutrient cycling, and soil water use.
 Research spans diverse global ecosystems with a focus on lowland tropical and temperate forests, savannas, and montane systems.
 My research team uses approaches such as long-term vegetation monitoring, selective logging and nutrient manipulation field experiments, lidar, radar, charcoal reflectance, anthracological analysis, natural and experimental forest burning, soil and vegetation isotopes, and pyrogenic carbon analysis.

 - Postdoctoral opportunities for individuals from Mexico, Malaysia, China to conduct research at the Univ of Exeter through Newton Advanced Fellowships.

 - Newton International Fellowships for early career non-UK scientists wishing to conduct research at the Univ of Exeter.